Code-Institute-Submissions/Cuisine/README.md

 4. Google devlopper tools audits were also conducted.

 Issues:
+* Testing revealed:
-* Testing revealed lack of detail in explaining how to search through recipes, add and edit them.
+  * lack of detail in explaining how to search through recipes, add and edit them.
 Thus more comprehensive tooltips and prompts were added.
+  * users were wrongly redirected after submitting new categories (users always sent back to "addrecipes.html" even when they added the new category on "editrecipes.html")

 * The author is not yet skilled in automated testing, and as such was unable to adhere to a test driven development approach.
 </details>